WeSpeakEnglish/pineTERM/README.md

 - **Packet Timing Control** - Intelligent frame detection based on inter-byte timing
 - **Log Export** - Save terminal output as timestamped text files
 - **Responsive Design** - Works on desktop and tablet browsers
+- **Dynamic input fields** - add as many HEX and ASCII fields as you need, each with its own send button

 ## Quick Start